sbischoff-ai/pygase/docs/api/pygase.connection.md

 Package(self, sequence:int, ack:int, ack_bitfield:str, events:list=None)
 ```

-A network package that implements the Pygase protocol and is created, sent, received and resolved by
+A network package that implements the PyGaSe protocol and is created, sent, received and resolved by
-Pygase **Connections**s.
+PyGaSe **Connections**s.

 #### Arguments
  - **sequence** *int*: sequence number of the package on its senders side of the connection